• Room 02.022 - David Keir Building

 Teaching

 My teaching activities include the coordination and delivery of both undergraduate and postgraduate teaching modules as part of the School's Civil Engineering Programmes as well as specific MSc programmes.
-I am furthermore Course Director for the MSc Environmental Engineering Programme.
+I am currently the School’s Director of Education (Postgraduate) and have previously been the Course Director for the MSc Environmental Engineering Programme for a number of years.

 Current and Recent Teaching Activities at QUB include: